 Nose length and width proportions don’t match.

 Next up is Olivia Engel.
-In addition to Catherine Hubbard, The Newtown Bee’s “Bee Lines” spoke to little Olivia twice, first in November of 2010:
+Like Catherine Hubbard, Olivia also appeared in The Newtown Bee’s “Bee Lines” feature—not once, but twice.
+Her first appearance was in November 2010:

 “Newtown Bee: With Thanksgiving coming up, what are you thankful for?
 Olivia Engel: My blanket.”